Oh, the Dread

 Supplement with Fluids

-During times of fasting, you will want to drink as much water as possible.
-Other beverages that are acceptable are ones that won’t spike your blood sugar such as herbal teas, coffee (in moderation), lemon water, bone broth and other unsweetened beverages.
-This will help you feel full, and teas and lemon water can also will also deliver nutrients and antioxidants.
-The fuller you feel and the more nutrients you receive during fasting periods, the less likely you are to overindulge during non-fasting.
+During times of fasting, drink as much water as possible.
+Other options that don’t spike blood sugar include: herbal teas, coffee (in moderation), lemon water, bone broth and other unsweetened beverages.
+This helps you feel full, and teas and lemon water also deliver nutrients and antioxidants.
+The fuller you feel and the more nutrients you receive during fasting periods, the less likely you over-indulgences occur..

 About 131 METHOD

-131 METHOD was created by entrepreneur Chalene Johnson and is designed to deliver personalized weight loss.
-The program, including the weight loss meal plans, are designed and supported by experts including doctors, Registered Dietitians, and researchers.
-131 METHOD removes the rules and barriers around eating and creates a customized approach to healthy weight loss.
+Created by entrepreneur Chalene Johnson, the 131 Method delivers personalized weight loss solutions.
+The program, including weight loss meal plans, was designed by experts including doctors, Registered Dietitians, and researchers.
+These same experts support the program and participants throughout their journey and beyond.
+The 131 METHOD removes the rules and barriers around eating and creates a customized approach to healthy weight loss.

 Find out more about 131 METHOD at www.131method.com